 Manny A. Aceves ’04, M.A. ’07, Ed.D. ’13 is the Associate Dean for Strategic Engagement at Loyola Marymount University School of Education.
-In this senior leadership role, Dr. Aceves is responsible for leading and supporting the SOE’s relationships with existing partners, while also cultivating new and mutually beneficial partnerships that support preparation, professional development, outreach, and impact.
+In this senior leadership role, Dr. Aceves is responsible for leading the SOE’s external engagement efforts, supporting relationships with existing partners, and cultivating new and mutually beneficial partnerships that support preparation, professional development, outreach, and impact.
 Additionally, as a champion for social justice, Dr. Aceves serves as a part-time faculty member where he expands his influence by educating teachers and future leaders through graduate-level courses in education policy and research.

 Before returning to his long-time career at LMU, Dr. Aceves served as the Chief External Impact Officer at KIPP SoCal Public Schools.
 As a member of the senior leadership team, Dr. Aceves oversaw government relations, advocacy and community engagement, development and fundraising, and marketing and communications efforts.
-Prior to joining KIPP, Dr. Aceves was the Associate Dean for Strategic Partnerships and Educational Effectiveness in the School of Education at LMU.
+Prior to joining KIPP SoCal, Dr. Aceves was the Associate Dean for Strategic Partnerships and Educational Effectiveness in the School of Education at LMU.
 He began his career in education as a middle-school teacher in Los Angeles.